horothesun/macos-setup/README.md

 - Ruby gems: run `gem update` after initialising `rbenv` and setting the global Ruby version to the desired default one.
-- `alacritty` (new instance shortcut): copy the Apple Automator file in the Services folder with `cp -R NewAlacrittyInstance.workflow ~/Library/Services/` then launch `System Preferences -> Keyboard -> Shortcuts` and set the `Services | General -> NewAlacrittyInstance` shortcut to `⌥⌘/`.
+- `alacritty` (new instance shortcut): setup the Apple Automator workflow with `cp -R NewAlacrittyInstance.workflow ~/Library/Services/`, then launch `System Preferences -> Keyboard -> Shortcuts` and set the `Services | General -> NewAlacrittyInstance` shortcut to `⌥⌘/`.
   N.B.: restart the system or each individual app to enable the shortcut on them (`killall Finder` included).

 ## TODOs